A deep-dive from the inside - how we learned the best team setup for our neobank, by Łukasz Wójcik

 At the time we had just launched our new refinancing product Reduce™, which allows people to lower their interest costs of one or several loans and thereby save money each month.
 We already had many ideas on how to improve it, what features should be added next and so on.
 At the same time, we had several products already known on the market, used on a daily basis by our over 200 000 customers.
 Those products were doing great but also needed some attention.
 So we had a somewhat classic challenge of prioritizing among many very important tasks.

 Technically, our solutions are taking the most from serverless architecture and Infrastructure as a Code(IaaS).
 Our systems are based on AWS Lambda, SQS, SNS, S3 and ECS services to mention a few.
 All these elements make it easier to speed up the development, make the maintenance easier and provide the ability to split the work between multiple teams.
 The solution became that we set up a structure where each team was cross-functional, and could deliver any feature needed for any of our products.
 We created a Feature Team setup and basically became a factory of features, with one single backlog for the whole company.
 But after some time we realized that such an approach is associated with some challenges.
 The most significant ones being commitment and ownership.
 Since certain areas of the team’s work often change, developers may not feel connected to any of the products.
-They’re focused on output (implementing features) and not to the same extent on the outcome (the customer’s benefit), as is well described in this article.
+They’re focused on output (implementing features) and not to the same extent on the outcome (the customer’s benefit).

 Summary of the Feature Team Model